NOT AS WARM WITH DECREASING WILDFIRE SMOKE

 WEDNESDAY: NE 5-15 KTS WAVES: 1-3′

-TODAY: Not as warm.
-A mix of sun and clouds.
-Spotty thundershowers SOUTHWEST.
+AFTERNOON: Not as warm.
+Partly cloudy.
+Decreasing wildfire smoke.
 HIGH: 74, with cooler upper 60s lakeside

 TONIGHT: Decreasing clouds.
 A bit cooler.
 A break from the wildfire smoke.
 LOW: 50